landrygeiger/pfi-calculator/README.md

 ### Finding the Group ID

-To view the IDs of all groups you are in, you can run the `group-puller.py` script.
+To view the IDs of all groups you are in, you can run the `group-puller.py` script with the only argument being the output file.

 ### Executing the Tool